apache/struts-site/source/core-developers/namespace-configuration.md

 In the Namespace Example, if a request for `moo.action` is made, the root namespace `"/"` is searched for a `moo` action; if a root action is not found, the default namespace is checked.
 In this case, the `moo` action does exist and will be executed.
-Upon success, the request would be forwarded to `bar2.jsp`.
+Upon success, the request would be forwarded to `moo.jsp`.

 If a request is made for `/foo.action`, the root `"/"` namespace will be checked.
 If `foo` is found, the root action will be selected.
 Otherwise, the framework will check the default namespace.
 In the Namespace Example, the `foo` action